 Hyperpigmentation causes

 Hyperpigmentation is caused by an increase in melanin, which is the natural pigment that gives our skin, hair and eyes their colour.
-A number of factors can trigger an increase in melanin production, including certain medical conditions or medications, but the main causes are sun exposure, hormonal influences, age, skin injuries and inflammation.
+Several factors can trigger an increase in melanin production, including certain medical conditions or medications, but the main causes are sun exposure, hormonal influences, age, skin injuries and inflammation.

 Sun exposure and hyperpigmentation